Contact Us for a Free Consultation (213) 542-0979

 Should I Accept A Plea Bargain Instead Of Going To Trial In Federal Court?

-If, in your mind, you believe that they've got the goods on you and they're going to be able to prove the case against you, then yes, you probably should work out some sort of a resolution with them.
-Whether you accept it or not is something that you and your attorney need to sit down, talk about, and figure out what the ramifications are of the plea agreement that you've been offered by the government.
+If, in your mind, you believe that they've got the goods on you and will be able to prove the case against you, then yes, you should work out a resolution with them.
+Whether you accept it or not, you and your attorney need to sit down, talk about it, and figure out the ramifications of the plea agreement that the government has offered you.

-Also, before you're offered a plea agreement by the federal government, you're going to want your attorney to talk to them and help shape what that plea agreement is going to be before it's offered to you.
-It's much easier to shape your own destiny when it comes to federal plea agreement than it is to just accept what the federal government is giving you because obviously, they may give you something that you don't want.
+Also, before you're offered a plea agreement by the federal government, you will want your attorney to talk to them and help shape what that plea agreement will be before it's offered to you.
+It's much easier to shape your destiny regarding a federal plea agreement than to accept what the federal government is giving you because they may provide you with something you don't want.

-In deciding whether you accept the plea agreement and how you negotiate with the federal government, obviously, this is something you're going to have to rely on your federal criminal defense attorney to guide you through.
+In deciding whether you accept the plea agreement and how you negotiate with the federal government, you will have to rely on your federal criminal defense attorney to guide you through this.

 Should My Attorney Accompany Me To Meet With The Probation Officer?

-Yes, an attorney can definitely go with you; that's a right that you have when you meet with your federal probation officer.
-Typically when you're meeting with them, they're going to prepare a report for the judge and they're going to give their assessment of your case, your circumstances, your life and then they're going to make a recommendation to the judge as to what they think your sentence should be.
+Yes, an attorney can go with you; that's a right you have when you meet with your federal probation officer.
+Typically, when you meet with them, they prepare a report for the judge, give their assessment of your case, circumstances, and life, and then make a recommendation to the judge as to what they think your sentence should be.

-You definitely want your attorney there and you have a right to have your attorney there.
-That part of the process of them submitting paperwork for the judge and a report for the judge about you, your life, your background and then the probation department is going to give a recommendation as to what your sentence is going to be and the case is something that the judge will consider.
+You definitely want your attorney there, and you have a right to have your attorney there.
+That part of the process involves them submitting paperwork for the judge and a report about you, your life, and your background.
+The probation department will then give a recommendation as to what your sentence will be, and the judge will consider the case.

-You want your attorney there to make sure you assert all your rights.
+You would like your attorney to ensure you assert all your rights.
 You have the consultation on what to say and what not to say.
 Also, your attorney will help you highlight the good things that the judge should consider in your sentencing and be there to answer any of your questions.

 You're absolutely entitled to have your attorney for the pre-sentence meeting with their probation.
 You want your attorney there because that's a first step towards getting you the best possible sentence in your federal case.